Intravenous Immunoglobulin (IVIG) Health Insurance Denial Attorney

 A health insurer might deny treatment for IVIG if they deem it not medically necessary.
 Although IVIG may be medically beneficial for a patient, this does not mean it is medically necessary.
 Several treatments and therapies can treat autoimmune and idiopathic diseases.
 An insurer may prefer these alternatives to IVIG treatment because they are less expensive.
 IVIG is an expensive therapy comparatively.
 An insurer may deem IVIG not medically necessary because of these alternatives.

 Health insurance companies might practice step therapy when alternative drugs exist.
 Step therapy is a type of prior authorization.
 Step therapy refers to when insurance companies require a patient to try an alternative drug over a doctor preferred drug.
 Patients may try generic or cheaper drugs until they prove ineffective.
+For this reason, sometimes step therapy is called a “fail first” policy.
 Most insurance companies require around 60 days of trial.
 If the alternative is ineffective, then the insurance company may re-evaluate the necessity of a preferred drug.
 Unfortunately, autoimmune and idiopathic conditions often require expensive specialty drugs.
 Because IVIG is expensive, insurers may require step therapy to obtain claim approval.
 Step therapy can be harmful to patient wellbeing and health.
 The process of testing alternative drugs can prolong disease and symptoms.
 Without prior authorization, patients often cannot obtain preferred name-brand drugs.

 How do insurance companies evaluate IVIG coverage requests?